The Beginning of the Mission: May 2003

 The train station is their home

 In the month of September I returned to Romania along with my wife and children.
-On one of the evenings after church, my wife and I, along with our one-year-old n1p9daughter, walked to the train station in search of street children whom we had heard were sleeping there.
+On one of the evenings after church, my wife and I, along with our one-year-old daughter, walked to the train station in search of street children whom we had heard were sleeping there.
 We looked around and not finding any, we asked a local worker where they might be.
 The sales person directed us toward a corner in the underground passage where we would find them.
 Indeed, there we found the home of fifteen children and teenagers, the youngest only ten years old.

 One of the girls that met us was Alina (second on the right), who, attracted by our little girl, opened up to us and started telling us her life story.
 Alina grew up in a torn family and at a young age was sexually abused by her father.
 A short time later she ran away from home and ended up on the streets where, under the influence of others, she started practicing prostitution.
 At only sixteen, she became pregnant, and in April, 2002, she gave birth to a baby girl.
 At the hospital, both her and the newborn, were found to have the HIV virus.
 Alina loves her baby girl, who is in the state orphanage at this time.
 Alina visits her on a regular basis and dreams of one day having a home of her own where she could raise her little girl.